 Six Houses offer competition and friendships

 The House system is an integral part of life in Lady Margaret School promoting the values and ethos of the school by encouraging healthy competition in a wide variety of extra-curricular activities.
 All students are put into a House at the start of their time in the school, with the teaching staff also members of the individual Houses.
 The House system is run by the senior girls in Year 13, and the role of Head of Houses is a position within the Senior Order.
-Two House Captains are elected to each House by its members each year.
+House Captains are elected to each House by application and interview.

 In addition to providing the students with a sense of identity and group loyalty, the House system also emphasises the school’s history and tradition.
 Each house is named after a notable figure from the school’s history and in particular, its foundation.

 Enid Moberly Bell was the founder of the school and its first Headmistress from 1917 to 1947.
 Following the enforced closure of Whitelands College School in Chelsea, as a member of the existing teaching staff, she effectively rescued the school, establishing it on its current premises on Parsons Green and renaming it Lady Margaret School.
 She memorably once described the school as ‘a particularly happy place.’

 Kensington is named after the first Joint Chair of Governors of the school, the Bishop of Kensington, the Rt Rev John Primatt Maud.
 In March 1917 the Bishop took part in a meeting with Enid Moberly Bell in the rectory of St Dionis Church in which is was agreed that the old school must be saved and a new one established in Belfield House on Parsons Green.